krishnachinthapoola/Task-2/README.md

 Sentiment Analysis with Natural Language Processing

 2. Overview of the Project:
 In this project, I delved into Natural Language Processing (NLP) to help computers understand and analyze human language.
-The focus was on sentiment analysis, where I aimed to determine if the sentiment in text data—such as reviews or social media posts—is positive, negative, or neutral.
+The focus was on sentiment analysis, where I aimed to determine if the sentiment in text data — such as reviews or social media posts — is positive, negative, or neutral.
 This project demonstrates how NLP techniques can be used to extract valuable insights from text.

 3. Objective:
 The main goal was to create a sentiment analysis model capable of classifying text into various sentiment categories.
 I applied NLP methods to accurately analyze and predict the sentiment in text data.
 This involved preprocessing the text, training a machine learning model, and evaluating its effectiveness.